acli/Coursera-subtitles/README.markdown

 List of videos:
 ==============

-(Needed back when Universal Subtitles didn’t provide a way to give you a list of all videos you have done)
+(Needed back when Amara didn’t provide a way to give you a list of all videos you have done)

 Here are a collection of all the subtitles I have done or QA’d